Two by Twos: Abuse cases

 In September 2024, Radio New Zealand reported that New Zealand Police were assisting the FBI investigation by investigating at least one former New Zealand minister for historical abuse.
 A former minister William Stephen Easton admitted 55 child sex abuse charges over three decades against young boys.
 The church has about 2,500 members and 60 ministers in New Zealand.
 Peter Lineham of Massey University has been researching the group since the 1970s and said that it had been active in New Zealand for 120 years.

-North American elder sentenced

 An American former elder of the church, Raymond Zwiefelhofer, was sentenced to 120 years in prison in November, 2024, for 10 counts of possessing child sexual abuse material.
 (Note: An ABC News report stated: "'In total, there were 87 files that were determined to be child sexual abuse material or sometimes known as child pornography,' Catherine Fu, a Maricopa Deputy County Attorney, told ABC News.
 'The 10 charged files were a combination of photos and videos, and they were all depicting children under the age of 15 engaged in either exploitive exhibition or sexual conduct.'
 Zwiefelhofer, 61, maintains his innocence."(ABC 2024b).)

-Forced adoptions (aka Baldwin Babies)

 A report published by the BBC in early 2025 covered allegations of women who were pressured into giving up their children for adoption.